Well, once again, ladies and gentlemen, those of you in this audience have blown us all away on our annual curathon today.

 My guess is she will never apologize, and she'll be placed on the shelf next to Jane Fonda, as far as I'm concerned.

-As will Obama, since this report is his and straight out of a Jeremiah Wright's sermon, Megadiddos, El Rushbow, you keep me mellow and laughing at the chaos.
+And straight out of a Jeremiah Wright sermon, mega dittos, El Rushbo, you keep me mellow and laughing at the chaos that is now our government.

 There are a lot of people upset about this.

-The release of the memos uh harms American security, and therefore I think the best course of action would have been to have kept them classified.
+The release of the memos harms American security, and therefore I think the best course of action would have been to have kept them classified.

 After all, this began life as a covert action whose definition is that the hand of the United States government is never acknowledged and the details of the operation are never revealed.